A Wooden Puppet

 Voice of God came to Jonah, son of Amittai, ordering that he should hurry to the exceeding city of Nineveh and be an alarm to her people against a destruction purposed by Him, at whom her evil eyes were glaring.
-However, Jonah went away for Tarshish, thus disobeying God.
+However, Jonah went away for Tarshish, thus disobeying the Almighty.
 [Verses 1 - 3, Chapter 1, Book of Jonah, Old Testament]

 Some 750 years before Christ's first advent, there was a city called Nineveh.
 Its location is in northern part of modern-day Iraq, and there remain its ruins.
 It was one of the central cities of an ancient empire Assyria, and later it would be the capital thereof.
 Having a king of its own, Nineveh was a city-state as well.
 According to the author of Book of Jonah, it was so exceeding that it took three days for a traveler to cross it.

 As is often the case with exceeding cities in all ages and lands, Nineveh was not an honorable one.
 Corruption, iniquity and deception were practiced at all levels of the society, ever aggravating imbalance of wealth, which invited violence.
 Striving to remedy the imbalance in vain, violence only added to insecurity of the city until terrorism was no longer a big news.
 Uncontained and gaining momentum, the violence shot outwards as well: bandits went to sack foreign communities and took home captives and spoils, bringing about wars.
 The history of the vicious cycle of attacking and being overly retaliated increased the mutual hatred and fear of enemies in the neighborhood region so much that nations became excessively cruel to each other, and Ninevites, for example, were notorious for flaying war prisoners alive.
 They scarcely feared gods.